 On a lightly floured surface, roll out each of the balls of the dough with a rolling pin into thin, flat rounds, about 40cm/16in diameter.
 Sprinkle a little flour as you roll the dough so that the dough won’t stick.
 Roll until you achieve a thin sheet of a flat round.

 Fold the left and right sides of the dough in a way for the edges to meet in the middle and spread the filling in the middle.

 Then fold the top and bottom edges over the filling, making sure all the filling is safely covered.

 Fold the left and right sides of the dough in a way for the edges to meet in the middle.
 Spread about 2 ½ tablespoon filling into the middle part of this flat sheet.
 Then fold the top and bottom edges over the filling, making sure all the filling is safely covered.
 Press edges together well to seal.
 Repeat the same procedure for the rest of the dough balls.

 Heat a griddle or a non-stick pan, and brush one side of the gözleme with a little olive oil and place on the pan to cook for about 2 -3 minutes, or until golden brown.

 Brush the uncooked side with a little olive oil and then flip it over.
 Cook for another 2-3 minutes, until golden brown.

 Brush both cooked sides of gözleme with a little olive oil -this will keep the gözleme moist.
 Cook the rest of the gözleme the same way.

 You can either roll the Gözleme to serve, or you can cut in halves or quarters.
-Ayran Turkish yoghurt drink or Turkish tea, çay would go really well with Gözleme.
+Serve with Ayran (Turkish yoghurt drink) or çay (Turkish tea).